Process reference

 The tag directive allows you to associate each process execution with a custom label, so that it will be easier to identify them in the log file or in the trace execution report.
 For example:

-process foo {
+process hello {

 tag "$code"